 Once safely out of Egypt, the children of Israel camped at Mount Sinai, where God gave Moses the 10 commandments, which was the basis of their covenant.
 In addition to the moral code (Do not murder, steal) the law defined the role of the priest and offering of sacrifices to atone for sin.
 Atonement could only be made by the shedding of the blood of a spotless sacrifice.
 The law also detailed how to build the holy tabernacle, in which God’s presence would dwell and where He would meet with His people.

 Over the next several years, Joshua led the people of God through various battles and they began to conquer many nations.
 However, they started to worship the gods around them and lost their identity.
-As a result, they no longer wanted God to be their king, but asked for a human king because they wanted to be like other nations.
+As a result, they no longer wanted God to be their king but asked for a human king because they wanted to be like other nations.
 God granted their request, and Samuel anointed Saul as Israel’s first king.
 Saul was a disappointment, disobeyed God and was removed from power.
 God then chose David, of the tribe of Judah, to succeed Saul as King.
-God promised David that he would have a descendant who would reign on throne forever (the promised Messiah being Jesus Christ, God in the flesh).
+God promised David that he would have a descendant who would reign on the throne forever (the promised Messiah is Jesus Christ, God in the flesh).

 David’s son Solomon reigned in Jerusalem around 950 BC, but civil war broke out, and the kingdom was divided.
 The northern kingdom was Israel and the southern Kingdom Judah.
 Israel continued to have wicked kings, and God brought the Assyrian nation upon Israel in judgment.
 After the northern kingdom was destroyed, the nation of Judah was overtaken by the Babylonian empire around 574 BC.
 This is during the time when the prophet Isaiah predicted a Suffering Servant who would suffer for the sins of His people and be glorified and sit on David’s throne.
 The prophet Micah predicted that this promised one would be born in Bethlehem.